Plympton: Public transport

 Plympton has six main bus services: routes 20A, 21, 21A which are operated by Plymouth Citybus and service 4, 52 & 59 which are operated by Stagecoach Southwest.

 In the past, railway facilities were originally provided at Plympton – for goods traffic only – by the horse-drawn Plymouth and Dartmoor Railway, but their branch was closed and sold to the South Devon Railway to allow them to build a line from Exeter to Plymouth.
 A station was opened in the town on 15 June 1848.
 From 1 June 1904 it was the eastern terminus for enhanced Plymouth area suburban services but it was closed to passenger traffic from 3 March 1959 and all goods related traffic from June 1964.

 In addition to this railway connected to the National rail network there is also The Plym Valley Railway which is a preserved railway based at the reconstructed Marsh Mills station on Coypool Road.
 This was formerly part of the GWR Plymouth to Launceston branch line.
 The volunteer-run PVR is actively rebuilding the line between Marsh Mills and Plymbridge.
 Steam and diesel heritage trains run on numerous Sundays throughout the year.

-Plymouth City Council has stated it would like to see a rail station reopened on the London main line running through the middle of Plympton, which would provide quick and frequent trains into Plymouth.
-Plympton's lack of a rail station is exceptional in the UK, considering its size, and its location bisected by a passenger line.
-This especially since 2018 - reopening of Kenilworth station, Warwickshire.
-But there are major obstacles to providing such a service on a primarily inter-regional rail route, shown when Ivybridge – on the same line – got a new station in 1994.
-Plymouth city council support the reopening of the station to deal with bad traffic congestion in Eastern Plymouth.
-After a feasibility study in 2017, A Plymouth Joint plan was opened for consultation in 2018 which included a suggested 'Plymouth Metro' with a station at Plympton however, as of May 2020, nothing has been enacted.
+Plymouth City Council support the opening of a railway station on the South Devon Main Line, which runs through the middle of Plympton, to provide frequent services into the city centre.
+The entirety of eastern Plymouth lacks rail connectivity, despite being bisected by a passenger line.
+But there are major obstacles to providing such a service on a primarily inter-regional rail route, shown when Ivybridge – on the same line – gained a new station in 1994.
+The council support the reopening of the station to deal with bad traffic congestion in the wider area.
+After a feasibility study in 2017, a Plymouth Joint plan was opened for consultation in 2018 which included a suggested 'Plymouth Metro' with a station at Plympton.
+Peninsula Transport, a local transport advocacy body, intends to submit a full business case for the station's reopening by May 2027.